trampgeek/moodle-qtype_coderunner/Readme.md

     ```
 1. Turn on the *Twig All* checkbox, so that all fields of the question will
    get processed by Twig, once the template parameters have been set up.
+1. Turn on the *Hoist template parameters* checkbox if necessary.
+It's on by
+   default for new questions but off for old questions.
 1. Set the question text to *Write a program that prints `Hello {{ name }}`*
 1. Set the expected output of the first test case to `Hello {{ name }}`
 1. Set the sample answer to `print("Hello {{name}}")`